 Can California Take a Pounding?

 At a glance, CA looks golden.
 The state’s size and wealth makes it the sixth largest economy in the world.
 With a $2.2 trillion GDP, CA is set up to outpace the UK in less than five years.
 It has billions in grants and incentive programs.
 It’s rumored to have a growth rate of two new renewable energy businesses a day.
+But California’s confident stance will take a few blows if House Bill 861 terminates the EPA.

 Economists use the term “survival-driven” to describe the market needs for solutions to tainted water supplies, wasteful manufacturing practices, and air pollution.